 - In Disney's Robin Hood, Sir Hiss floats by using a bag of air around his head and his tail as a propeller.

-- In Hoodwinked, Japeth — who can ONLY sing — survives he and Red's mine cart by using a set of his interchangeable horns to do this — to a set with rotors.
+- In Hoodwinked, Japeth survives when the mine cart he and Red rode off the end of a broken track by using a set of his interchangeable horns to do this — one with rotors.
 Red's reaction to seeing this is a disbelieving, "What?"

 Films — Live-Action